 Each person that you want to be able to sign into the sandbox will first need to sign in as the primary owner, authenticate the Simple IdP app, sign out, and then sign in as themselves.

 First, go to "Create a custom user" and provision an account for them in the Simple IdP.
 They will now show in the “Organization Members” list at http://[org-domain].enterprise.slack.com/manage/people

 Add that user to a workspace and have them follow these steps:

 After that, they'll remain logged in.

-If you have questions as you start to use your sandbox, please let us know at email@example.com, and the Developer Support team will get back to you as quickly as we can.
+If you have questions as you start to use your sandbox, please let us know at email@example.com, and the Slack Support team will get back to you as quickly as we can.

 As a test instance, your Enterprise Grid sandbox comes with some limitations.

-The developer instance of Enterprise Grid is a development sandbox with limitations around data retention and user account creation.
-These limitations exist because the sandbox isn’t intended for normal use, it is for testing purposes only.
-Slack will retain messages and files shared in the sandbox for only three days after they’re created.
+For those building third party apps on Slack, the developer instance of Enterprise Grid is a development sandbox with limitations around data retention and user account creation.
+These limitations exist because the sandbox isn’t intended for normal use; it is for testing purposes only.
+Slack will retain messages and files shared in the sandbox for only three days after they're created.

 Slack/Salesforce consulting partners will not have data retention restrictions but will have user account creation limitations.
 The sandbox isn’t intended for normal use and should only be used for testing purposes.